mfem/mfem/miniapps/mhd/README.md

 ### Could I use glvis on cori?

-We have not successfully built glvis on cori.
+We were not able to build glvis on cori.
 Visit is probably easier to build there.